 A family dinner doesn’t always have to be a “traditional” dinner meal.
-In fact one of my all time favorite dinner is simply pancakes.
+In fact, one of my all-time favorite dinners is simply pancakes.
 Not just any pancakes though, I prefer my own.
-Nothing fancy I do use Bisquick so no recipe making is needed however I cook them to my own perfection.
+Nothing fancy I do use Bisquick so no recipe-making is needed however I cook them to my own perfection.
 Occasionally my husband will ask for a bacon, or bacon egg and cheese sandwich and the kids are always up for some waffles.
-Another breakfast/dinner favorite of mines are hash browns.
+Another breakfast/dinner favorite of mine is hash browns.
 I’ve always enjoyed a good potato.

 It is not often you will find me in front of the stove taking on a new recipe or creating one of my own.
 Just this past week I vowed to become more knowledgeable when it comes to cooking and try to make different foods for my family.
 I’m not quite sure why I took on this mission, maybe it was a challenge and something I felt I needed to conquer.
 Tired of being the mom who is laughed at for her cooking skills I’ve decided to plow forward and cook away.

 So today I bring you one of my first very own original recipes, Southwest Cheesy Potato Frittata Recipe.

 - Potato Layer

 - Italian Sausage (or any other desired meat)

 - 8 0z Ro*Tel® Mild diced tomatoes and chilies